daniviga/centos6-lxc-template/README.md

 -------------

 * Download centos-6-x86_64.tar.gz from [http://wiki.openvz.org/Download/template/precreated](http://wiki.openvz.org/Download/template/precreated)
-* Exctract it with tar xzps
+* Extract it with tar xzps
 * Chroot into the container and change the root password
 `chroot /path/to/the/container`
 `passwd root`